wezm/wezm.net/content/technical/2019/10/useful-command-line-tools.md

 ### alt ![Language: Rust](https://img.shields.io/badge/language-rust-%23dea584)

 `alt` is a tool for finding the alternate to a file.
 E.g. the header for an implementation or the test for an implementation.
-I use it paired with Neovim to easily toggle between tests and implementation.
+[I use it paired with Neovim][nvim-alt] to easily toggle between tests and implementation.

     $ alt app/models/page.rb